 Meghan Markle, Prince Harry want to be viewed as ‘biggest victims’: Piers Morgan

-Piers Morgan is calling Prince Harry and Meghan Markle "cowardly" for making allegations of racism against the Royal Family without specifically naming any of the family’s members.
+Piers Morgan called Prince Harry and Meghan Markle "cowardly" Monday for making allegations of racism against the British royal family without calling out any individuals by name.

-MEGHAN MARKLE'S OPRAH INTERVIEW WAS ‘ACTING PERFORMANCE OF HER LIFE’: PIERS MORGAN
+During the couple's interview with Oprah Winfrey, which aired Sunday night, Markle claimed that there were "concerns and conversations about how dark" their son Archie's skin "might be when he was born".
+Markle added that she had been told of the conversations by her husband, adding "those were conversations that family had with him."

-"Because the people that [they’re] putting in the frame here are potentially the next King of England, and his heir in William," he added.
+"Because the people that [they’re] putting in the frame here are potentially the next King of England [Prince Charles], and his heir in [Prince] William," he added.
 "And I just think these are very serious allegations.
 If you’re going to make them, name the person that said this, and let that person defend themselves."

-Prince Harry and Meghan Markle sat down with Oprah Winfrey for an interview, which aired on CBS on Sunday night.
-Morgan, who hosts "Good Morning Britain," called Markle’s statements "insidious."
+Prince Harry and Meghan Markle sat down with Oprah Winfrey for an interview which aired on CBS on Sunday night.
+Morgan, who co-hosts "Good Morning Britain," called Markle’s statements "insidious."

 MEGHAN MARKLE REVEALS FEELING SHE ‘DIDN’T WANT TO BE ALIVE ANYMORE' IN OPRAH WINFREY INTERVIEW